graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > Order matters.
 The repeated directives will be executed in the order they are encountered with those applied via attribution taking precedence.

+### Understanding the Type System
+GraphQL ASP.NET builds your schema and all of its types from your controllers and objects.
+In general, this is done behind the scenes and you do not need to interact with it.
+However, when applying type system directives you are affecting the final generated schema and need to understand the various parts of it.
+If you have a question don't be afraid to ask on [github](https://github.com/graphql-aspnet/graphql-aspnet).

+**UML Diagrams**

+These [uml diagrams](../assets/2022-05-graphql-aspnet-type-system-interface-diagrams.pdf) detail the major interfaces and their most useful properties of the type system.
+However, these diagrams are not exaustive.
+Look at the [source code](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Interfaces/TypeSystem) for the full definitions.

+**Helpful Extensions**

+There are a robust set of of built in extensions for `ISchemaItem` that can help you filter your data when applying directives.
+See the [full source code](https://github.com/graphql-aspnet/graphql-aspnet/tree/master/src/graphql-aspnet/Configuration/SchemaItemExtensions.cs) for details.

 ## Directives as Services
 Directives are invoked as services through your DI container when they are executed.
 When you add types to your schema during its initial configuration, GraphQL ASP.NET will automatically register any directives it finds attached to your entities as services in your `IServiceCollection` instance.
 However, there are times when it cannot do this, such as when you apply a directive by its string declared name.
 These late-bound directives may still be discoverable later and graphql will attempt to add them to your schema whenever it can.
 However, it may do this after the opportunity to register them with the DI container has passed.